 These first weeks gave the Argylls a “hard core of cynicism and self-satisfaction.”
 The depth of the former was best revealed when Stewart wrote of trying to protect his men “from our two enemies, the Germans and our own Higher Command.”
 He saw his trust as “to save lives and get a job done.”
 Like all infantry battalions, the Argylls suffered “inescapable losses” but the Battalion was “never shattered in battle.”

-Through Moerbrugge, the Scheldt, Kapelsche Veer, and the Hochwald Gap to Friesoythe, the Kusten Canal, and Bad Zwischenahn, the Argylls were successful against the enemy — but there was more.
+Through Moerbrugge, the Scheldt, Kapelsche Veer, and the Hochwald Gap to Friesoythe, the Kusten Canal, and Bad Zwischenahn, the Argylls were successful against the enemy – but there was more.
 Their losses (285 killed and 808 wounded) were the lowest in the l0th Brigade and their successes constant.
-Cynicism is a soldier’s rightful lot and the Argylls’ never lost it.
-Self-satisfaction came with, and was sustained only by, success — despite the successive wholesale turnovers in the rifle companies.
-Neither quality was lost during ten months of battle.
-It made them as Capt Claude Bissell once remarked “a happy regiment and a formidable one in action.”
+Cynicism is a soldier’s rightful lot, and the Argylls never lost it.
+Self-satisfaction came with, and was sustained only by, success – despite the successive wholesale turnovers in the rifle companies.
+Neither quality was lost during 10 months of battle.
+It made them, as Capt Claude Bissell, would later remark, “a happy regiment and a formidable one in action.”

-The lst Battalion provided the headquarters and one rifle company for the Canadian Berlin Battalion, a composite battalion which represented the Canadian Armed Forces in the British victory celebrations in Berlin in July 1945.
-Here again, the Argylls provided a memorable pictorial legacy of Canada’s participation in that war as our Pipes and Drums lead the Canadian Berlin Battalion as Canada’s representatives in victory.
+The lst Battalion provided the headquarters and one rifle company for the Canadian Berlin Battalion, a composite battalion that represented the Canadian Armed Forces in the British victory celebrations in Berlin in July 1945.
+Here again, the Argylls provided a memorable pictorial legacy of Canada’s participation in that war as our Pipes and Drums led the Canadian Berlin Battalion as Canada’s representatives in victory.